$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Models with embedded scar states

 which alternates signs along the basis of $\mathcal{A}_C$.
 This produces $h_{ij}$ operators that have both positive and negative eigenvalues.
 The parent Hamiltonian then has $\ket{\psi_\mathrm{MPS}}$ as an eigenstate with zero eigenvalue but not necessarily as an extremum.
 We then add small random perturbations supported on $\mathcal{A}_C$ to ensure that the spectrum has GOE-like level statistics.

 The parent Hamiltonian embedding provides a benchmark that is qualitatively different from the Shiraishi-Mori approach.
-By varying $\chi$ and the interaction range $D$ we can tune the entanglement of the scar eigenvalue.
+By varying $\chi$ and the interaction range $D$ we can tune the entanglement of the scar eigenstate.
 This allows us to examine the performance of $\sigma$-VQE when preparation of the scar requires some entanglement be generated by the shallow circuit.

 To validate that our benchmarks contain a single scar low-entanglement eigenstate amid otherwise thermal eigenstates, we plot the bipartite entanglement entropy of the full spectrum in Fig. \ref{fig:ent}.
-The bipartite entanglement entropy of each eigenstate $\rho_i$ (with corresponding eigenvalue $E_i$) is defined by dividing the chain into sections $A$ and $B$, and calculating
+The bipartite entanglement entropy of each eigenstate $\rho_i$ (with corresponding eigenvalue $E_i$) is defined using a contiguous real-space bipartition into subsystems $A$ and $B$, where for the open-chain Shiraishi--Mori model $A$ and $B$ are the left- and right-hand parts of the chain, while for the parent Hamiltonian ring we cut the ring at a fixed bond and take $A$ and $B$ to be two contiguous halves

 where the reduced density matrices are found by tracing out the support of partition B, i.e $\rho_{i}^A=\mathrm{Tr}_B[\rho_{i}^{AB}]$.

 For the Shiraishi-Mori embedding, the embedded scar is a product state and appears as a clearly isolated eigenstate at $E=0$.
 For parent Hamiltonian embedding with $N=8$, $D=4$, tuning the bond dimension $\chi$ allows us to increase the scar entanglement.
 As we do this the scar becomes less separated from the thermal band, providing a control parameter for testing how the performance of $\sigma$-VQE degrades as the entanglement gap is reduced (and thus the shallow ansatz becomes insufficient to prepare mid-spectrum eigenstates).